ajayarunachalam/msda/README.md

 !pip install msda
 ```
 Follow the rest as demonstrated in the demo example [here] -- https://github.com/ajayarunachalam/msda/tree/master/demo.ipynb
+Follow the rest as demonstrated in the demo example [here] -- https://github.com/ajayarunachalam/msda/tree/master/demo1.ipynb

 ## Dependencies
 Most of the dependencies are installed automatically.
 But, if not installed when you install MSDA, then these dependencies must be installed as shown below.